tud-amr/multi-robot-fabrics/README.md

 ## Options
 This repository allows the application of multi-robot-fabrics

+## Usage
+You can install the package using poetry.
+For more details see the [installation instructions](docs/installation.md)

+    install poetry

+Enter the virtual environment using:

+    poetry shell

 ## Explanation
 This project should be set up with poetry.
 Installation instructions are provided in the docs folder.